-Results: We found that two hospitals did not respond or provide documentation for outof-state Medicaid supplemental/enhanced payments.
-Due to the lack of data, we were unable to verify if supplemental/enhanced Medicaid payments made to these two of the eleven DSH hospitals for furnishing i/p hospital and o/p hospital services to Medicaideligible individuals, which are in excess of the Medicaid incurred costs of such services, were applied against the uncompensated care costs of furnishing i/p hospital and o/p hospital services to individuals with no source of third-party coverage for such services.
-We found that the Medicaid FFS rate payments for all 11 DSH hospitals were applied against the uncompensated care costs of furnishing i/p hospital services to individuals with no source of third-party coverage for such services.
-We found that the Medicaid FFS rate payments for all 11 DSH hospital services to individuals with no source of third-party coverage for such services.
-We found that OHCA was not obtaining and including in its hospital-specific DSH limit the out-of-state Medicaid payments, including any out-of-state Medicaid supplemental/enhanced payments.
+Results: We found that Section 1011 or supplemental/enhanced Medicaid payments made to two of 51 DSH hospitals for furnishing i/p hospital and o/p hospital services to Medicaid-eligible individuals, which are in excess of the Medicaid incurred costs of such services, were not applied against the uncompensated care costs of furnishing i/p hospital and o/p hospital services to individuals with no source of third-party coverage for such services.
+We found that the Medicaid FFS rate payments for all 51 DSH hospitals were applied against the uncompensated care costs of furnishing i/p hospital and o/p hospital services to individuals with no source of third-party coverage for such services.
+We found that OHCA was not obtaining and including in its hospital-specific DSH limit the out-of-state Medicaid payments, including any out-of-state Medicaid supplemental/ enhanced payments.

-Any information and records of all of its i/p and o/p hospital service costs under the Medicaid program; claimed expenditures under the Medicaid program; uninsured i/p and o/p hospital service costs in determining payment adjustments under this Section; and any payments made on behalf of the uninsured from payment adjustments under this Section has been separately documented and retained by the State.
+Verification 5 Any information and records of all of its i/p and o/p hospital service costs under the Medicaid program: claimed expenditures under the Medicaid program: uninsured i/p and o/p hospital service costs in determining payment adjustments under this Section; and any payments made on behalf of the uninsured from payment adjustments under this Section has been separately documented and retained by the State.